 European Innovations in Urban and Environmental Management: A Seminar Series

 Under seed funds from the University of Wisconsin Center for European Studies I organized and coordinated a multi-year seminar series on European innovations in urban and environmental management.
 Europe is in a period of tremendous change with regard to urban and environmental management.
 The long-standing paradigm of command and control, which provided a strong role for the central state, has been challenged both theoretically and practically.
 Theorists and practitioners across the political spectrum are actively exploring alternatives – some of which provide stronger roles for markets mechanisms (such as through tradeable discharge permits to manage air and water pollution, or transferable development rights to manage urban growth), some of which look to non-governmental organizations to undertake roles traditionally reserved to governments (such as the management of public spaces like parks).
 At the same time, the European Union is articulating an integrated spatial framework for urban growth and environmental management.
 This series examined the specific innovations being explored within individual countries and across Europe.
 Invited speakers included scholars, professionals and activists engaged in the promotion and assessment of these innovations

 This seminar course examines the theory and practice of Green Politics in several ways.
 One focus is the experience of the formal Green Parties in western Europe.
 Here the Green political movement has been most fully developed, and in the 1980s and 1990s was globally recognized for their electoral and media successes in engaging a broad range of environmental issues.
 A second focus concentrates on a review and assessment of aspects of western European approaches to land and environmental policy, focusing, for example, on the management (containment) of urban sprawl, by examining both country and cross-European strategies.
 The overall purpose of the seminar is to draw lessons for the engagement of similar issues in the U.S.

-3 credits; Spring Semester
+3 credits; Fall or Spring Semester

 3 credits; Fall Semester